Knowledge quiz

 How long does it take from when a drone egg is laid to him emerging?
 Why is this significant?

 24 days.
-Varroa preferentially enters drone brood as they can produce one more mature varroa compared with worker brood.
-Using two frames of drone comb can reduce mite load by 50% in a colony with a low varroa level.
-Once the drone comb is sealed, the comb is put in the freezer overnight and returned to the hive.
-The bees empty the dead pupae ready for the queen to lay and have a great protein meal.
+Varroa preferentially enter drone brood as they can produce one more mature varroa compared with worker brood per cycle.
+Using two frames of drone comb can reduce mite load by 50% which helps a colony with a low varroa level.
+Once the drone comb is sealed, the comb is put in the freezer overnight and then returned to the hive.
+The bees empty the dead pupae ready for the queen to lay and have a great protein and viral meal.

 What could you do to encourage supersedure?
 Put a guarded QC in a queen-right colony.
 Clip one of the queen’s legs.
 Run two queen colones - mother and daughter together (after a vertical split).